 Natural vs Synthetic skincare ingredients

 Please, bear with me on this one.
-This can be a complex subject to try and cover in one blog, but I promise if you make it to the end, you will have clarity.
-If you have counter or supportive information, or you have any questions or suggestions, please leave them in the comments and the conversation will continue.
+This can be a complex subject to try and cover in one blog, but I promise if you make it to the end, you will have some clarity.
+Please feel free to carry on the conversation in the comments below.

 Think of the word "Natural" for a second.
 Now think of the word "Synthetic".